torvalds/linux/Documentation/driver-api/usb/URB.rst

 	struct urb *usb_get_urb(struct urb *urb)

-(ignore the return value; it is the same as the argument) and decrement the reference count by calling :c:func:`usb_free_urb`.
-Of course, none of this is necessary if there's no danger of the URB being freed by the completion handler.
+(igyesre the return value; it is the same as the argument) and decrement the reference count by calling :c:func:`usb_free_urb`.
+Of course, yesne of this is necessary if there's yes danger of the URB being freed by the completion handler.